iamsophiesk/iamsophiesk/pages/cv.md

 permalink: about/cv/index.html
 ---

-I'm Sophie, a 30-year-old, 6'2″ web developer based in Bristol.
-I moved here from Lincolnshire when I started university and fell head-over-heels for the place. :)
+I'm Sophie, a thirty-something, 6'2″ web developer based in Wiltshire.

 A graduate of Web Design from UWE in Bristol, I like drinking coffee, listening to music, baking, drawing, knitting, crochet, roleplay gaming, aikido, cross stitching and fantasy writing.
 And cats.
 I really like cats.

+I'm here to do good things for good people.
+Whether that's helping folks directly, reducing my environmental footprint, or sharing resources, I strive to leave things better than I found them.
+We're all in this together.

 ### Contact information